charlesmchen/WeView2/home.md

 * WeView is _lightweight_: less than 5k lines of code, no dependencies.
 * WeView is compatible with _iOS 5 and later_.
 * WeView is _free_ and _open source_.
 It is available under a [permissive license](License.html).
-* WeView is _well-documented_.
-The _[project pages](http://charlesmchen.github.io/WeView2/)_ include extensive tutorials and examples and the repo includes a demo app with an interactive sandbox.

 <!-- TEMPLATE END -->